sovity/edc-ce/extensions/wrapper/client/README.md

 Java API Client Library to be imported and used in arbitrary applications like use-case backends.

+An example project using this client can be found [here](../client-example).

 ## License

 Apache License 2.0 - see [LICENSE](../../LICENSE)